 As students transition into high school, greater rigor is implemented into the curriculum.
 Elements and principles of art are taught in everything from ceramics, fibers, and paper-making to digital art.
 Art students have access to several computer labs and relevant state-of-the-art programs.
 Art students have a variety of class options ranging from drawing and painting to fibers and ceramics.
 Students learn perceptual observation and representational drawing and begin to develop a personal vision based on a wide exposure to excellent and innovative artists.
 Classroom art discussion yields discernment in contemporary art and philosophy.
 Involvement in community through internship and service yields an appreciation for breadth of creative work, careers, possibilities.

-To help all of our students fully experience the process of communicating through art, the school provides numerous venues for display of work, from professional quality exhibits on campus as well as local gallery exhibits to our “Celebration” event held annually.
+To help all of our students fully experience the process of communicating through art, the school provides numerous venues for display of work, from professional quality exhibits on campus as well as local gallery exhibits to our fundraising event held annually.
 WCS’s high school art students also compete each year in ACSI and several local art festivals, gaining experience and exposure as well as excellent scholarship opportunities.

-An understanding of Christ’s physical presence on the earth, and his participation in everyday life and a woodshop, as well as his love for man spur us on to create with purpose and a unique sense of mission.
+An understanding of Christ’s physical presence on the earth, and His participation in everyday life and a woodshop, as well as His love for man spur us on to create with purpose and a unique sense of mission.